SteinHQ/Docs/docs/introduction.md

 ---
 id: introduction
+title: Getting Started
-title: Introduction & Core Concepts
+sidebar_label: Introduction & Core Concepts
 ---

 Stein is a suite of programs to help you turn any Google Sheet to a database.
 The core Stein API provides RESTful access to your sheets.
 The rest of the suite includes helpers to make your work (even!) easier.